dperuo/wws/_posts/2014-03-03-important.md

 Please give us at least 24-hours notice if you need to cancel or reschedule a training session.
 We will do the same.
 If you cancel or reschedule with less than 24-hours notice, you will lose the session.

 ### Training With Friends
 Training in a small group of 2 or 3 is also available.
-This is a great option for friends and colleagues with similar goals!
+This is a great option for friends and colleagues with similar schedules!

 ### Referrals
 If you refer someone to us and they buy training sessions, you will receive a complementary massage with our favorite massage therapist!